 Find the “view similar jobs” option, and investigate jobs that look interesting.
 Again, see if you come across different job titles and look at the descriptions.

 You aren’t eliminating options during this process; you are opening up options.
 Don’t be too quick in your decision/judgment.

 ONet is an occupational database created for the Department of Labor.
 There are many aspects to this database, but for now, enter your desired job title into the field labeled “Occupation Search.”
 It will display, rated by relevance, related occupations.
 Click on the most relevant and look at what is displayed for “sample reported job titles."
 Add these to your list.

-If you are thinking it might be time for a change and you are looking for a career somewhat similar to what you used to do, you may find this online resource helpful.
+If you are thinking it might be time for a career change and you are looking for a career somewhat similar to what you used to do, you may find this online resource very helpful.

 This very simple tool, MySkillsMyFuture, also from the U.S. Department of Labor, can help get you thinking of other careers.
 All you need to do is enter your current or past job title, and click on the “find my career matches” button.
 It will find closely related careers.
 Once you’ve found a career that is of interest, you can compare skills, see posted jobs, find businesses, and see salary ranges.